Probing topological Floquet states in graphene with ultrafast terahertz scanning tunneling microscopy: Results

 We compute the Floquet LDOS variation $\delta \bar{\mathcal{A}}_{\vec r}(\varepsilon)$ due to the impurity for a semi-infinite ribbon with $E_0 = 10~\mathrm{MVcm}^{-1}$ and a frequency $\hbar\Omega =1.5~\mathrm{eV} $ for an energy $\varepsilon = 0.75~\mathrm{eV}$ in the middle of the gap.
 For details see Appendix \ref{appx:B}.
 As anticipated, we find a difference between left- and right-handed circular polarization, which we compare in Fig.~\ref{fig:5-QPI}.
 Depending on the relative sign of edge state and impurity chiralities, we observe either an enhancement (Fig.~\ref{fig:5-QPI} a)) or a suppression (Fig.~\ref{fig:5-QPI} b)) of the edge state LDOS.
 We interpret this as a real-space signature of the enhancement or suppression (or even inversion) of the Floquet band gap, respectively.
 In real-space language, the effect of the chiral impurity is either to further confine the edge state or to delocalize and ultimately erase it.
 From a semiclassical perspective, this renormalization can be viewed as a microscopic manifestation of the Aharonov-Bohm effect \cite{aharonov_significance_1959}.
 The chiral edge state, while traveling unidirectionally, effectively splits around the impurity hexagon.
 The relative phase acquired from the local Berry flux leads to constructive or destructive interference of neighboring paths and thereby a spatially extended LDOS variation even away from the immediate impurity site.
+Whereas the interpretation in terms of local variations of the Floquet gap and the semiclassical Aharonov-Bohm interferometry analogy is most transparent for the unidirectional edge-state in the Floquet gap, a circular dichroism of the LDOS is not limited to the edge state but can be expected also in the absence of a clear gap based on the general chiral nature of the Floquet state induced by a circular drive.